 Consult the tips to maximize your efficiency on a moving day:

 - Remain aware of medications and required doses to maintain appropriate care throughout the day;

 - Coordinate with your transportation provider to ensure on-time arrival and departure for the resident and anyone accompanying them;

 - Minimize resident stress by accounting for all important possessions on move day;

 - Ensure regular meal times for your family member or loved one, despite any scheduling conflicts;

 - If applicable, meet with representatives at your loved one’s new nursing home to familiarize yourself with the setting, explain any resident-specific issues, and establish points of contact.

-Minimizing your own stress and the potential stress of your loved one can go a long way toward promoting an easy move day experience.
-Ultimately, whether the resident is moving to a home, another nursing home, or an alternative long-term care facility, moves are intended to secure residents the best possible care.
+Whether the resident is moving to a home, another nursing home, or an alternative long-term care facility, moves are intended to secure residents the best possible care.